IBM/map-my-shifter/README.md

 > STIX-Shifter Connector's Mapping Builder

-The map-my-shifter (MMS) project provides a visual way for building mapping files for [STIX-Shifter](https://github.com/opencybersecurityalliance/stix-shifter) modules.
+The map-my-shifter (MMS) project provides a visual editor for building mappings for [STIX-Shifter](https://github.com/opencybersecurityalliance/stix-shifter) modules.
 A typical (module) connector requires two types of field mappings:

 - **From STIX** pattern mapping - When building the data source query from a STIX query, the STIX fields, for example `file:name`, is mapped to the target data source's field.
 [Read more...](https://github.com/opencybersecurityalliance/stix-shifter/blob/master/adapter-guide/develop-translation-module.md#step-2-edit-the-from_stix_map-json-files)